 With such a diversified company, we have the capacity and skills to look at many social issues—from traffic safety to oral health.
 This allows us to go to places in the world with higher social needs in these areas and align closely to the global Sustainable Development Goals.
 I have no doubt that 3M Impact will soon be a piece of our businesses’ sustainability strategies.

-Is your company interested in starting a skilled volunteering program?
+Is your company interested in launching a skilled volunteering program?
 GlobalGiving can help.

 Find exactly what you're looking for in our Learn Library by searching for specific words or phrases related to the content you need.